 More basic, pre-clinical, research projects are generally not considered in the scope of clinically directed research projects undertaken in a standard 24-month duration residency.
 For such projects, several residency programs have allocated one or more training slots as hybrid clinical physics residency / post-doc research programs that commonly extend the length of the residency program to 36 months.
 In these programs research and clinical training components can be interleaved or blocked.
 This is a viable option in the Imaging Physics Residency Program, but must be addressed specifically, e.g., supplemental funding, total duration, training schedule plan, etc.

 To ensure all research projects accommodated during the Imaging Physics Residency Program comply with CAMPEP accreditation requirements, the program has implemented a research project proposal application process in order to ensure transparency for both the proposed project mentor and the resident.
-If you are interested in an Imaging Physics Resident’s involvement in a project, please complete this application and notify both Frank Ranallo and John Vetter to let them know of the project submission.
+If you are interested in an Imaging Physics Resident’s involvement in a project, please complete this application and notify both Frank Ranallo to let him know of the project submission.